chicagoA3/MILSAT_Vision/docs/sat_full_view.md

 ![BFT](img/sat_full_view.png)

-1. Tracked groups / units in current scope
+1. Tracked groups or units in current scope
+2. All tracked groups or units at the map
+3. Info about group or unit
+   - Radio call sign
+   - Grid position at the map
+4. Center to Unit button - `centers satellite view on the selected group or unit`